 First, if there's a severe injury – a broken bone, strangulation – substantive injuries – then yes, the prosecutors will typically charge the person with a felony.

-If, on the other hand, there is not a serious injury – there's a slap, a punch – whatever the case may be, but no significant injury and the person has no criminal record, that person is typically going to be charged with a misdemeanor.
+On the other hand, if there is no serious injury—a slap, a punch—whatever the case may be—but no significant injury and the person has no criminal record, that person is typically going to be charged with a misdemeanor.

 Do You Have a Prior Domestic Violence Conviction?